Toyota C-HR (2016-2023) review - MPG, CO2 and running costs

-The hybrid model looks good on paper, with strong claimed efficiency and low emissions
+The C-HR looks good on paper, with strong claimed efficiency and low emissions

 Like all petrol-electric hybrid models, the C-HR delivers some compelling efficiency claims.
-Less slippery aerodynamics mean the bluffer and higher-riding C-HR can’t match the Prius for economy and CO2 emissions, but Toyota's claims of 58.8mpg and 109g/km for the 1.8 VVT-i put it ahead of traditional diesel rivals such as the Nissan Qashqai 1.5 dCi and SEAT Ateca 1.6 TDI.
+Less slippery aerodynamics meant the bluffer and higher-riding C-HR couldn’t match the Prius for economy and CO2 emissions, but Toyota's claims of 57.6mpg and CO2 emissions of 110g/km for the 1.8 VVT-i version are impressive.
 The 181bhp 2.0-litre variant manages a figure of 53.2mpg on the WLTP combined cycle, with CO2 emissions from 119g/km.

 British security expert Thatcham has given the C-HR range an insurance group rating ranging from Group 15 to 22, which means it's on a par with rivals such as the Peugeot 3008, but should be cheaper to insure than the old Honda HR-V (which started in group 30).

 All versions get Toyota’s Safety Sense set-up, which includes adaptive cruise control, pedestrian detection, lane departure warning, automatic high beam assistance and road sign recognition.
 Crucially, this suite of safety items also includes autonomous emergency braking, which is a feature that insurers rate highly for accident prevention.